Duggar lawyer pleads for new trial before appeals court panel after child porn conviction

-The federal judge hearing Josh Duggar's child porn case made unconstitutional rulings that prevented Duggar from presenting a complete defense and a new trial should be ordered, his attorney argued to a three-judge panel of appeals court judges Thursday.
+The federal judge hearing Josh Duggar's child pornography case made unconstitutional rulings preventing Duggar from presenting a complete defense, and a new trial should be ordered, his attorney argued to a three-judge panel of appeals court judges Thursday.

 Duggar, 34, of Springdale was convicted Dec.
 9, 2021, of possessing child pornography by a federal court jury in Fayetteville.
 U.S. District Judge Timothy L. Brooks sentenced Duggar to 12½ years in federal prison May 25.
 Duggar also was ordered to serve 20 years of supervised release after his prison term and to pay a $10,000 fine.
 Brooks also assessed three special assessment fees totaling $40,100.